papcorns/PapcornsAnalyticsiOSSDK/README.md

 # Setting User Id

-Before calling logEvent or logScreen you need to set  `PapcornsAnalytics.logEvent` with parameters [String:Any] whenever you need to trigger an event like in app purchases or signups etc.. , if there is no parameter then leave it with blank dictionary which is [:] .In event naming convension start with lowercased letter
+Before calling logEvent or logScreen you need to set  `PapcornsAnalytics.setUserId` because everytime you log and event or screen we are adding your userId to it so if you dont have one that may cause some unidenified data in our logs.

 ```
 PapcornsAnalytics.setUserId(userId : "")